 Blue Pool Bay (also known as Blue Pool Corner) is a secluded bay at the far western end of the Gower peninsula.
 At its southern end is the Three Chimneys rock arch where gold doubloons from an 18th century shipwreck have been found, but the beach's main attraction is a large natural rockpool deep enough to jump into from the rocks above.

-There are no facilities here, but nearby Llangennith has a pub (The King's Head) which is very popular with surfers and serves food.
+There are no facilities here, but nearby Llangennith has a pub (The King's Head) which serves food and is very popular with surfers.
 PJ's surf shop is situated just opposite.